oneapi-src/oneDNN/doc/advanced/int8_computations.md

     // While one might expect 32258 !!!
 ~~~

-Note that processors with no support of the Intel AVX512 Instruction Set or
+Note that processors with no support of the Intel AVX2 and Intel AVX512
-with support of the Intel DL Boost Instruction Set are not affected by
+Instruction Set or with support of the Intel DL Boost Instruction Set are not
-these issues due to the reasons described in
+affected by these issues due to the reasons described in
 [1.
 Inputs of mixed type: u8 and s8](@ref dg_i8_comp_s11) section above.

 Different primitives solve the potential overflow differently.
 The overview of